Border–Gavaskar Trophy: 2003–04 series

 The third Test match was the traditional Boxing Day Test played at Melbourne.
 India got off to a good start, with Virender Sehwag scoring 195, and ended the first day at 4–329.
 But in the first session on the second day, wickets fell quickly and India were bowled out for 366.
 Australia, in their first innings, put up 558 runs, with centuries from Hayden (136) and Ponting (257).
 This was Ponting's second double hundred in as many matches.
 Anil Kumble picked up six wickets.

 India started the second innings 192 runs behind.
 Dravid (92) and Sourav Ganguly (73) were the only players to cross fifty, and India were bowled out for 286.
 This gave Australia a target of only 95, which they achieved for the loss of one wicket, levelling the series at 1–1.
 Ricky Ponting was Man of the Match for his 257.

 The fourth and final Test was the New Year's Test at Sydney, notable also for being Steve Waugh's last Test match.

 India won the toss and elected to bat first.
 The opening stand between Sehwag (72) and Chopra (45) was worth 123 runs.
 The spotlight, though, was on Sachin Tendulkar, who had not had success with the bat on the tour.
 He responded by scoring 241 unbeaten runs and put up 353 runs for the fourth wicket with Laxman (178).
+This particular innings came across as masterclass in disciplined batting as Sachin shelved one of his favourite shorts – the "cover drive" in entirety.
 A cameo from 'keeper Parthiv Patel took India to 705–7 declared, India's highest-ever Test score.
 Australia started well, with Hayden and Langer putting up a 147-run opening stand.
 But they were in trouble at 7–350 before Katich and Gillespie put on 117 runs for the eighth wicket to take Australia to 474, Anil Kumble taking 8–141.